Mi9ueA1FC/Portfolio/README.md

   Im a native spanish speaker

-  I am currently studying to get a b2 certificate in english
+  I am currently studying to get a b2 certificate in english :)

+  If you want to contact with me, you can send me an email tho this direction:

+  miguel.franco8702@alumnos.udg.mx